CloudCannon/Jekyll-Tips/_guide/navigation_and_includes.md

 This template already has CSS for styling the active link so that's all we need to do.

-Go to your browser and navigate around the site, the current page will be red.
+Go to your browser and navigate around the site, the current page had a red font.
 At this point we have a basic working website we can hand off to a client.

 Let's look at hosting and adding a CMS so non-technical users can update the website.